Short member list:

 Members and their role:

-- the Institute for Computer Science and Control (SZTAKI) and the Wigner Research Centre for Physics (Wigner), both belonging to the Eötvös Loránd Research Network, jointly operate the cloud infrastructure (MTA Cloud) providing support to researchers in Hungary.
+- the Institute for Computer Science and Control (SZTAKI) and the Wigner Research Centre for Physics (Wigner), both belonging to the Hungarian Research Network (HUN-REN), jointly operate the cloud infrastructure (MTA Cloud) providing support to researchers in Hungary.
 MTA Cloud will play an important role in providing the necessary data storage for the members of HRDA taking into account the standards developed and recommended by RDA.

 SZTAKI has been engaged in numerous research and development projects in national and European levels under the Framework Programs, including H2020 in the domains of digital libraries, archives, (research) data management and scholarly communication.
 The institute provides different data related network services and it is one of the major players that could strongly influence the data management policies of the whole Hungarian academic sphere via its actual R&D activities and intellectual capacity.